-Hanukkah 2022 begins on the evening of December 18th and concludes on December 26th.
-Check back here soon for more details about celebrating Hanukkah on campus!
+Hanukkah 2022 begins on the evening of Sunday, December 18th and concludes on Monday, December 26th.
+See below for details about celebrating Hanukkah on campus!

 Campus Hanukkah Lighting Policies:

 - Menorahs may not be lit in any student rooms, suites, or anywhere other than the approved locations below.

 - A maximum of 2 menorahs at a time may be lit in each of the following locations:

 - Elliott lobby

 - Students must remain with the menorah until all candles have finished burning or are extinguished.
 Menorahs may not be left burning unattended.

 - Students must cover the surface under their menorah with tinfoil to keep wax from dripping onto the table.

 - The surface where the menorah is lit must be kept free of any combustible materials such as paper, plastic, and cardboard.

 - Candles may be lit in the lobby of any residence hall, and may not be left unattended while burning.